ahmed-hazem-1/DEPI-Project--Land-Type-Classification/1st milestone/readme.md

 - The augmentation needed to **stop exactly at 4,000 images per category** to avoid imbalance.

 #### **✅ Solution:**
-- We applied **random transformations** (flipping, rotation, brightness adjustment, Gaussian blur) to increase diversity.
+- We applied **random transformations** (flipping, rotation, brightness adjustment) to increase diversity.
 - A loop was implemented to **track the number of images per category** and stop augmenting once 4,000 images were reached.

 ---